-The accounting year of the Fund is from 1 March to the last day of February.
+The accounting year of the Fund is from 1 May to 30 April.

 Article 6 Unit Categories and Use of Earnings

 The Fund features three different unit categories and the corresponding certificates: dividend-bearing units, non-dividend-bearing units with capital gains tax payment, and non-dividend-bearing units without capital gains tax payment, with certificates being issued for one unit each and also for fractional units.